 - The sciatic nerve starts in the lower back at lumbar segment 3 (L3).

-- At each level of the lower spine a nerve root exits from the inside of the spine and then comes together to make up the large sciatic nerve.
+- At each level of the lower spine a nerve root exits from the inside of the spine, and these respective nerve roots then come together to form the large sciatic nerve.

-- The sciatic nerve runs from the lower back, down the back of each leg
+- The sciatic nerve runs from the lower back, through the buttock, and down the back of each leg

-- Portions of the sciatic nerve then branch out in each leg to innervate certain parts of the leg - e.g. the buttock, thigh, calf, foot, toes.
+- Portions of the sciatic nerve then branch out in each leg to innervate certain parts of the leg - the thigh, calf, foot, toes.

-The sciatica symptoms (e.g., leg pain, numbness, tingling, weakness, possibly symptoms that radiate into the foot) are different depending on where the nerve is pinched.
+The specific sciatica symptoms - the leg pain, numbness, tingling, weakness, and possibly symptoms that radiate into the foot - largely depend on where the nerve is pinched.
 For example, a lumbar segment 5 (L5) nerve impingement can cause weakness in extension of the big toe and potentially in the ankle.

 - Read more: Sciatic Nerve and Sciatica

 In This Article: